-It is estimated that over the proposed 30-year life of the Brandy Hill Extension Project, Hanson would contribute more than \$12 million in road infrastructure and maintenance contributions that would effectively be managed through the Voluntary Planning Agreement.
+It is estimated that over the proposed 30-year life of the Brandy Hill Extension Project, Hanson would contribute more than \$12 million in road infrastructure and maintenance contributions.

 Council requests the determining authority require:

 • The quarry operator to provide road contribution to Council equal in amount as defined in Council's Section 94 Plan - Extractive Industries.